devcharles16/Capstone-DCharles/README.md

 <!-- USAGE EXAMPLES -->
 ## How to Use App

-Click Register on the homepage and register by selecting an email, username and password.
+Click Register on the homepage and register by selecting an email, username and password.<br/>
-Once redirected, add some data and Add a Request
+Once redirected, add some data and Add a Request<br/>
-You can then edit a request
+You can then edit a request<br/>
-You can also delete a request
+You can also delete a request<br/>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>